-For assets under pay and use model - viz. toll roads, airports and ports; in case of an existingasset, the track record of traffic movement may be well established, and historical traffic datais required for ascertaining the traffic trend.
-However, for a project with a limited operational track records, forecasting traffic volumes and measuring market risks can be challenging, given the absence of reliable and sufficient historical traffic data an estimate may be used to assessthe future revenue potential for the asset.
+For assets under pay and use model - viz. toll roads, airports and ports; in case of an existing asset, the track record of traffic movement may be well established, and historical traffic data is required for ascertaining the traffic trend.
+However, for a project with a limited operational track record, forecasting traffic volumes and measuring market risks can be challenging, given the absence of reliable and sufficient historical traffic data an estimate may be used to assess the future revenue potential for the asset.

-Counterparty credit risk associated with the asset - This is more applicable to the assets whichare not under use and pay model.
+Counterparty credit risk associated with the asset - This is more applicable to the assets which are not under use and pay model.
 In the situation of financial stress with the counterparty, there could be delays in realization of cash.
 Diversification of counterparty is likely to mitigate counterparty risk to a certain extent.

-Operating Risk - Conformance with the desired performance levels over the period ofconcession or under the PPA as the case may be.
+Operating Risk - Conformance with the desired performance levels over the period of concession or under the PPA as the case may be.
 Any delays in the timely maintenance and lack of provisioning for maintenance expenses could lead to the material weakening of the project and thus is likely to impair the revenue-generating capacity of the project.

-Diversity of Asset base in the InvIT - A diverse asset base for an InvIT should have no singleassets dominating the cashflow for the InvIT, should not have a major concentration in one geography, should not be dependent on a single revenue model (can be a mix of toll and annuity for road assets)
+Diversity of Asset base in the InvIT - A diverse asset base for an InvIT should have no single assets dominating the cashflow for the InvIT, should not have a major concentration in one geography, should not be dependent on a single revenue model (can be a mix of toll and annuity for road assets)

-Financial Risk
+2. Financial Risk